Extracting linear and nonlinear quasinormal modes from black hole merger simulations: Quasinormal mode extraction procedure

 In Fig.~\ref{fig:agnostic_fit} we show the results of the frequency-agnostic fit for $N_f \in {5, 6, \dots, 10}$ using the $\ell{,}m = 2{,}2$ multipole of the SXS:BBH:0305 waveform.
 By visually inspecting the evolution of the frequencies, we can already identify some of the Kerr modes that have been captured by the agnostic fit.
 Notably, the $2{,}2{,}0$, $2{,}2{,}1$, $3{,}2{,}0$, and constant modes are consistently approached by at least one free QNM for any value of $N_f$ we consider, strongly hinting at the presence of these Kerr modes in the waveform.
 In the following subsection, we will employ more precise criteria based on the results of the agnostic fit to determine the presence of a Kerr mode.

 By using as many as $N_f = 10$ free QNMs we could be overfitting the waveform, in the sense that some of the QNMs might be fitting away signal components unrelated to the ringdown (such as the prompt response, GW memory, back-scattering tails, or numerical noise).
 Indeed, as shown in Appendix~\ref{app:consistency}, with $N_f \gtrsim 7$ the fit mismatch can be orders of magnitude {\em below} the estimated numerical noise floor.
-At this step of the mode extraction procedure, our main goal is to exhaustively identify all of the potential QNMs that may be present in the waveform: we do our best not to miss any QNMs, at the cost of possibly including spurious ones, so we \textit{choose} to overfit.
+At this step of the mode extraction procedure, our main goal is to exhaustively identify all of the potential QNMs that may be present in the waveform: we do our best not to miss any significant QNMs that have relatively higher amplitudes and are longer-lived, at the cost of possibly including spurious ones, so we \textit{choose} to overfit.

 As shown in the $N_f = 10$ panel of Fig.~\ref{fig:agnostic_fit}, there could be as many as $9$ potential QNMs in the waveform, at least for the $\ell{,}m = 2{,}2$ multipole of the SXS:BBH:0305 waveform.
 Therefore using a value of $N_f$ as large as $10$ might be necessary, in general, if we want to do our best at extracting QNMs.
 By inspecting the different panels, the $N_f = 10$ results are arguably the cleanest, with the free QNMs converging better to the known Kerr frequencies.
 Also, while other nonQNM contaminations could be present in the waveform, this does not necessarily mean that they would prevent the extraction of QNMs, even if their amplitudes are comparable to the QNMs.
 For example, Gaussian noise will not fatally impede a least-squares fitting algorithm, and the memory effect might be approximately mitigated by fitting away a constant at late times.
 Moreover, if a free QNM is fitting away a nonQNM component, it should not linger around the same frequency in the complex plane over time; conversely, if a free QNM lingers around the same Kerr QNM frequency over time, the component of the waveform it is fitting is then (by definition) a Kerr QNM.